com-lihaoyi/scalatags/Readme.md

 Why Scalatags
 =============

-The core functionality of Scalatags is less than [500 lines of code](shared/main/scala/scalatags/Core.scala), and yet it provides all the functionality of large frameworks like Python's [Jinja2](http://jinja.pocoo.org/docs/sandbox/) or C#'s [Razor](http://msdn.microsoft.com/en-us/vs2010trainingcourse_aspnetmvc3razor.aspx), and out-performs the competition by a [large margin](#performance).
+The core functionality of Scalatags is a [tiny amount of code](shared/main/scala/scalatags/Core.scala), and yet it provides all the functionality of large frameworks like Python's [Jinja2](http://jinja.pocoo.org/docs/sandbox/) or C#'s [Razor](http://msdn.microsoft.com/en-us/vs2010trainingcourse_aspnetmvc3razor.aspx), and out-performs the competition by a [large margin](#performance).
 It does this by leveraging the functionality of the Scala language to do almost *everything*, meaning you don't need to learn a second template pseudo-language just to stitch your HTML fragments together

 Since ScalaTags is pure Scala, any editor that understands Scala will understand scalatags.Text.
 Not only do you get syntax highlighting, you also get code completion: